d2l-ai/d2l-en/chapter_optimization/momentum.md

 Large $\beta$ amount to a long-range average, whereas small $\beta$ amount to only a slight correction relative to a gradient method.
 The new gradient replacement no longer points into the direction of steepest descent on a particular instance any longer but rather in the direction of a weighted average of past gradients.
 This allows us to realize most of the benefits of averaging over a batch without the cost of actually computing the gradients on it.
 We will revisit this averaging procedure in more detail later.

 The above reasoning formed the basis for what is now known as *accelerated* gradient methods, such as gradients with momentum.
-They enjoy the additional benefit of being much more effective in cases where the optimization problem is ill conditioned (i.e. where there are some directions where progress is much slower than in others, resembling a narrow canyon).
+They enjoy the additional benefit of being much more effective in cases where the optimization problem is ill conditioned (i.e., where there are some directions where progress is much slower than in others, resembling a narrow canyon).
 Furthermore, they allow us to average over subsequent gradients to obtain more stable directions of descent.
 Indeed, the aspect of acceleration even for noise-free convex problems is one of the key reasons why momentum works and why it works so well.

 As one would expect, due to its efficacy momentum is a well-studied subject in optimization for deep learning and beyond.
 See e.g., the beautiful [expository article](https://distill.pub/2017/momentum/) by :cite:`Goh.2017` for an in-depth analysis and interactive animation.
 It was proposed by :cite:`Polyak.1964`. :cite:`Nesterov.2018` has a detailed theoretical discussion in the context of convex optimization.
 Momentum in deep learning has been known to be beneficial for a long time.
 See e.g., the discussion by :cite:`Sutskever.Martens.Dahl.ea.2013` for details.

 ### An Ill-conditioned Problem

 To get a better understanding of the geometric properties of the momentum method we revisit gradient descent, albeit with a significantly less pleasant objective function.
-Recall that in :numref:`sec_gd` we used $f(\mathbf{x}) = x_1^2 + 2 x_2^2$, i.e. a moderately distorted ellipsoid objective.
+Recall that in :numref:`sec_gd` we used $f(\mathbf{x}) = x_1^2 + 2 x_2^2$, i.e., a moderately distorted ellipsoid objective.
 We distort this function further by stretching it out in the $x_1$ direction via

 $f(\mathbf{x}) = 0.1 x_1^2 + 2 x_2^2.$